dslab-epfl/svshi/README.md

 This JSON file is given by the programmer/developer that wants to develop an application.
 It represents the prototypical devices that the app needs with their types.

-This file has to be named `app_prototypical_structure.json` and needs to be saved at the root of the project, i.e. the same level as `core`, `app_library` etc. Once the app is generated, it is moved to the app folder.
+This file has to be named `app_prototypical_structure.json` and needs to be saved at the root of the project, i.e. the same level as `core`, `app_library` etc. Once the app is generated, it is moved to the `generated` folder.

 Here is an example: